arunasurya/academy/bitcointx.md

 A transaction output contains the following:
 - value or the amount of Satoshis
-- scriptPubKey or a lock scripot
+- scriptPubKey or a lock script

 A transaction input contains the following:
 - a hash of the previous transaction